untwisted/untwisted/BOOK.md

     </html>
 ~~~

-The template above will be loaded when the user access the base site **/**.
+The template above will be loaded when the user access the base site /.

-The code below is used to add a image to the database by using the method **post**
+The code below is used to add a image to the database by using the method post

 ~~~html
     <br> <h1> Upload image </h1>